CVRP/Study Guide

 Prior to submitting an application, forward a current resume/CV to info@cvrp.ca to determine eligibility at no cost.

-1. Application & fee, includes exam in French or English.
+1. Application & fee, includes exam in French or English (up to 3 rewrites).
 Fee is non-refundable.
 Fee Schedule; &

 2. Mandatory Jurisprudence.
 Registrant receives 4 Ethics CEUs towards certification compliance.
 Jurisprudence; &